haraldk/TwelveMonkeys/README.md

 * Possibly coming in the future, pending some license issues.

-If you are one of the authors, or know one of the authors and/or the current license holders of either the original jj2000 package or the JAI ImageIO project, please contact me
+If you are one of the authors, or know one of the authors and/or the current license holders of either the original jj2000 package or the JAI ImageIO project, please contact me (I've tried to get in touch in various ways, without success so far).

-(I've tried to get in touch in various ways, without success so far).
+Alternatively, if you have or know of a JPEG-2000 implementation in Java with a suitable license, get in touch. :-)

 #### NetPBM Portable Any Map (PNM) *3.1*